jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/07/2017-07-20-what-is-an-explanation.md

 > For Dr. Stein to say, "well, these aren't answers" doesn't convince me at all.
 He says there aren't going to be answers unless I include how it took place.
 What is God's method, and why did he do it?
-Well, I don't accept those standards.
+Well, **I don't accept those standards**.
 I don't accept that this is a requirement for an **explanation** at all.
 And he doesn't give us a good reason except that he's not going to [be] satisfied or it's unhelpful to him.